cshoe/cshoe.github.io/_work/the-groundwork.md

 logo:
   url: /assets/images/the-groundwork/logo.png
   alt: "The Groundwork"
-description: "A platform for modern movements.
-Non-profits use it to raise money, host events and collect data.
-It played a key role in Hillary Clinton's 2016 Presidential campaign."
+description: "A platform for modern movements."
 excerpt: "A platform for modern movements."
 sidebar:
   - title: "Role"